ocaml-ppx/ppxlib/README.md

 # What is the relation between ppxlib and other ppx libraries?

-The ppx world has a long historied history, and if you look around you may find other projects that offer functionalities similar to ppxlib.
+The ppx world has a long and storied history, and if you look around, you may find other projects that offer functionalities similar to ppxlib.
 The following [blog post][future-of-ppx] gives a good overview of the various libraries that have been developed over time.
-At this point, ppxlib is considered as the de facto library for writing ppx rewriters.
+At this point, ppxlib is considered the de facto library for writing ppx rewriters.

 # History of the project